 Take A Water Taxi

 One of the simplest things we did was take a water taxi down to the marina in Cabo San Lucas.
-Our hotel, Villa del Palmar, was a pretty long walk down to the marina and the activities that launch from there.
-We always seemed to be running late and it was a $9 cab ride to the marina.
-Not horrible, but when we realized it would cost us one more dollar to take that same ride on a glass bottom boat we changed our strategy.
+My hotel, Villa del Palmar, was a pretty long walk down to the marina and the activities that launch from there.
+I always seemed to be running late and it was a $9 cab ride to the marina.
+Not horrible, but when I realized it would cost us one more dollar to take that same ride on a glass bottom boat we changed our strategy.
 You can get the ride for $5 a person.
 Whether it’s a short ride down to marina or a trip out to Lover’s Beach, this affordable alternative is a well worth the effort.

 Watch the Whales & Sunset in the Pacific